 My Bushbuddy was the wood stove I was most excited to use.
 It’s a well-made little stove, but it gives me a heart attack if there is any significant wind.
 I use it more on the east coast than I do out west, and generally, when I’m doing shorter hikes where there is more camping involved.

 I have also used the Solo Stove Lite, and the thing I like the most about this stove is how fast it heats my water.
 The Solo is more expensive than my Bushbuddy, but it does not need a separate windscreen, and I can add wood.
 These are both advantages of this stove – those and a nice campfire.

 Many long-distance backpackers swear by alcohol stoves, mainly due to the weight and ease of finding fuel.
 I’ve never really enjoyed using alcohol stoves.
 I find them messy and have had the fuel leak in my pack.
 The leaking is, of course, part of my “Linus Factor.”
 When I do use alcohol, I use a Brasslite stove.
 The stove is lite (1 oz.), heats up well, and is more stable than other alcohol stoves I have used.

-I mentioned earlier that I have often carried a couple of emergency fuel cubes, but I have also used them as my primary cooking method on occasion.
-If you are going to use them, you will need a stand and a windscreen.
+I mentioned earlier that I have often carried a couple of emergency fuel cubes, but I have also used them occasionally as my primary cooking method.
+If you use them, you will need a stand and a windscreen.

 How To Choose a Backpacking Stove – Final Thoughts

 Choosing a backpacking stove can be a little overwhelming, but today’s choices are generally all good stoves.
-Also, consider whether you want to hike or camp, and enjoy or endure.
+Also, consider whether you want to hike, camp, and enjoy or endure.
 If I’m camping and enjoying, I like wood stoves as long as there are no fire bans.